 What symptoms do you get?

-- Reduction in enzyme secretion – fat malabsorption.
-This causes stools to become pale and bulky and frequently difficult to flush away.
-The result is weight loss.
+• Reduction in enzyme secretion causing fat malabsorption.
+This causes stools to become pale, bulky and frequently difficult to flush away.

 How is it diagnosed?

-The diagnosis of chronic pancreatitis is based on typical clinical features such as fat malabsorption, causing weight loss, characteristic upper abdominal and back pain.
+The diagnosis of chronic pancreatitis is based on typical clinical features such as weight loss (from fat malabsorption) and characteristic upper abdominal and back pain.
 Sometimes, these are not present and people can present with recurrent attacks of acute inflammation.

-There are also tests, which measure the amount of fat that is not being absorbed in the gut.
+There are also tests that can measure the amount of fat that is not being absorbed in the gut.

 How can chronic pancreatitis be treated?

-The treatment of chronic pancreatitis depends on which problems the chronic pancreatitis is causing, and this can be different in different patients.
+The treatment of chronic pancreatitis depends on the problems caused by chronic pancreatitis and this can be different in different patients.

-Treatment is directed whenever possible to correction of the underlying cause, to relieve pain and correct fat malabsorption and reverse weight loss.
+Treatment is directed whenever possible to correct the underlying cause; to relieve pain, correct fat malabsorption or reverse weight loss.
 Diabetes may occur and will need treatment with drugs or insulin.

 To reverse the fat malabsorption, replacement pancreatic enzyme capsules are available.